Cabeza77/particle_code/README.md

 The alpha viscosity parameter.
 This is used to add a random walk to the particles depending on their Stokes number due to turbulent motion of the gas.
 If this value is set to zero, no random walk will be added.

+    double precision :: eps

+The dust-to-gas ratio.
+For particle growth and fragmentation the code assumes a constant gas-to-dust ratio to calculate the collision rates.

     double presision :: mu

 The mean molecular weight of the gas in proton masses.